 I prefer shopping brick-and-mortar for fabric, but you can also find double gauze on Etsy, Fabric.com, and plenty of other online fabric stores.
 I like the Shannon Fabrics Embrace line as a place to start.

 What size should a swaddle blanket be?

 Aim for a blanket that is 40” square or larger.
 Popular swaddles on the market today are generally about 45-47” square, so you may wish to follow those guidelines.
 I usually just plan to square off whatever width of fabric I buy (the Shannon Embrace line is about 48” wide) and the blankets I make are plenty big!
-Plus, it’s worth noting that while the swaddling stage is pretty short in a baby’s life, these blankets can be used for SO much more.
+While the swaddling stage in a baby’s life is short, these blankets can be used for SO much more.
 So, really any size you can make will be useful.

 Should I wash my fabric first?